 Check with the Royal Mint

-If you’ve found expensive coins, it can be easy to put your coins on eBay, hoping someone will bid, but it could be losing out.
+If you’ve found expensive or valuable coins, it can be easy to put your coins on eBay, hoping someone will bid, but it could be losing out.

 It may be a good idea to get some coinage advice about the scarcity index.

 The Royal Mint Museum Services does not provide valuations.
 Although, they do offer the service for pre-decimal coins.
-Visit the Royal Mint Collector Services for more information.
+Visit their Collector Services for more information.

 While this service is run by the Royal Mint Museum, the museum itself doesn’t provide valuations (although the museum is still worth a trip as it’s a free day out in London, and it’s awesome!)